pogboi-modding/chromebook-hacking.github.io-FORK/README.md

 # Chromebook Hacks

 An updated exploit guide and wiki for a wide variety of chromebook exploits and tools.
 This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.

+## NOTICE

+If GoGuardian blocks this on your school computer, fork this repo and follow the guide below to access it while unblocked.
+(Brain and GitHub knowledge needed)

 ### Installation